What is fractional HR? Interview with Barry Flack

 Why is it emerging?

-• The push can be attributed to the elevation of HR post-pandemic in the face of unpredictable external market forces and an emerging new world of work.
-It’s a time for new thinking and capabilities, bringing the best of the outside, to helps SMEs do that effectively beyond the old cookie cutter HR template of yesteryear.
+• The push can be attributed to the elevation of human resources post-pandemic in the face of unpredictable external market forces and an emerging new world of work.
+It’s a time for new thinking and capabilities, bringing the best of the outside, to help HR professionals do that effectively beyond the old cookie cutter HR practices of yesteryear.

 • As a pull, the unbundling of work and the 4-day week lobby are manifestations that productivity and value is increasingly not determined by a deal struck a century ago for a 40-hour working week in return for a fixed salary.
-Why wouldn’t we approach the business problem in a more focused manner, based more on outcomes rather than paying for time served?
+Why wouldn’t we approach the business needs and strategic HR in a more focused manner, based more on outcomes rather than paying for time served?

-• The Liquid workforce, growing increasingly in size, importance, and specificity, has now spawned another category that opens up new and agile resourcing solutions that leaves the traditional and time-consuming advertise > hire > onboard a perm process in its wake for speed, expertise and productivity gain.
+• The liquid workforce, growing increasingly in size, importance, and specificity, has now spawned another category that opens up new and agile resourcing HR solutions that leaves the traditional and time-consuming advertise > hire > onboard a full-time hire process in its wake for speed, HR expertise and productivity gain.

 What are the unique selling points of fractional HR?

-• The Client gets the best of both worlds – Ultimately the clients get the output they need for a „fraction“ of what it would cost to hire a full-time executive with the same level of expertise.
+Ultimately the client gets the output they need, from top talent and HR experts, for a “fraction” of what it would cost to hire a full-time executive with the same level of expertise within their HR team.

-• Cost Effectiveness – Regular full-time staff are expensive, especially if not used to full capacity.
+Regular full-time staff are expensive, especially if not used to full capacity.
 Fractional HR, as it implies, is a fraction of the cost too.
-A quick example shows a full-time HR leader including base salary, bonus and benefits, additional Employers’ National Insurance contributions, can easily exceed £200,000 per year.
-The fractional model typically is 40% of that expense.
+A quick example shows a full-time HR Director including base salary, bonus and benefits, additional Employers’ National Insurance contributions, can easily exceed £200,000 per year.
+The benefits of fractional HR typically include cost savings of around 40% of that expense.

-• Flexibility – Increase or decrease HR services (or even days) to match the evolving needs of the business.
-Many smaller businesses do not need full-time support on a regular basis.
-That support may ebb and flow, but fractional HR allows you that flexibility.
+Increase or decrease HR functions (or even days) to match the evolving HR needs of the business.
+Many business owners do not need full-time support on a regular basis.
+That support may ebb and flow, but fractional HR services allow you that flexibility.

-• Ease of Severability – If the business arrangement ends there are no added expenses typically incurred with full time employees such as severance, unemployment liability etc. Just serve the agreed notice, when necessary, as circumstances change.
+If the business arrangement ends there are no added expenses typically incurred with full-time employees such as severance, unemployment liability etc. Just serve the agreed notice, when necessary, as circumstances change.

-What are the unique selling points for the fractional HR Leader themselves?
+What are the unique selling points for the fractional HR Leaders themselves?

 Personally, I get to work with around a handful of clients at any given time.
-I walk the line between strategic and tactical support, simultaneously building people capabilities, while handling the day-to-day people issues that inevitably pop up.
-You need to be a builder at heart and I personally love being able to translate practices learned at bigger institutions famed for execution excellence, into something that works for the unique culture of each SME, whilst walking the fine line with being ‘too corporate’.
+I walk the line between HR strategy and tactical support, simultaneously building people capabilities, while handling the day-to-day HR tasks that inevitably pop up.
+You need to be a builder at heart and I personally love being able to translate HR processes learned at bigger institutions famed for execution excellence, into something that works for the unique company culture of each SME, whilst walking the fine line with being ‘too corporate’.

 Jobs